 This is why I always try to stress that if you’re aiming to maximize long-term total return, dividend-paying securities, especially high dividend payers like REITs, should not be held in a taxable account if you can avoid it.
 Specifically, put high dividend yield assets in a tax-advantaged retirement account where they can do no harm, turn on automatic reinvestment, and use growth stocks (growth stocks pay no or low dividends) in your taxable account.

 I would also concede that a dividend income strategy is particularly attractive for many retirees who simply want to “live off the dividends” without selling shares.
-That’s a perfectly valid approach, but again, if we’re talking about a taxable account, the better strategy is to buy dividend stocks at that point at which you’re ready to use the dividend payments as regular income.
+That’s a perfectly valid approach, though allowing corporate dividend policy to dictate one’s withdrawal and spending policy strikes me as odd.
+But again, if we’re talking about a taxable account, the better strategy is to buy dividend stocks at that point at which you’re ready to use the dividend payments as regular income.
 Until then, they’re just a tax drag.
 The same argument would apply to the yield from bonds, which the retiree is likely also holding.

 2. Dividends are not “free money.”